Almirante Clemente-class destroyer

 The Almirante Clemente class of destroyer escorts is a class of warships built for several countries.
 The class was designed by Ansaldo for the Venezuelan Naval Forces, currently Venezuelan Navy, in the 1950s to complement its Nueva Esparta-class destroyer.

 The Venezuelan Navy has 6 ships originally ordered, with Indonesia had two ships and Portugal had one ship of this design.
 In the Portuguese Navy, these ships are referred as patrol boats.
 In the 1950s Venezuelan Navy, the ships were classified as DLV (Destroyer Light Vessel) or light destroyers, in the 1980s were reclassified as ASW frigate, and are currently classified as coast guard vessels.

 Technical specifications

-These ships include among their specs these characteristics:
+These ships include these notable characteristics: